SirGFM/campjam15/README.md

 This game depends on two libraries: SDL2 and GFraMe.

-SDL2 can be obtained from the library's site (https://www.libsdl.org/) while SDL2 can be obtained from its repository (https://github.com/SirGFM/GFraMetree/devel).
+SDL2 can be obtained from the library's site (https://www.libsdl.org/) while GFraMe can be obtained from its repository (https://github.com/SirGFM/GFraMetree/devel).
 Note that you must use the library's 'devel' branch!
 So, after cloning it, you must checkout the correct branch.
 To do so,